AndreasFaust/react-raster/README.md

 ## ❌ Known Issues

-The prop `alineX` allows you to automatically center `Boxes` or align them to the right.
+The prop `alignX` allows you to automatically center `Boxes` or align them to the right.
 This is not provided by `CSS Grid Layout` by default, so the `Box` needs to iterate its children, check their widths and margins and then calculate the position for every `Box` in every row.
 So in the first frame all `Boxes` are aligned left and in the second they are positioned correctly, which leads to a small, undesired visible "jump".
 It can be hidden, by visibly hiding the `Boxes` on load and reveal them with a fading animation for example.

 If you have any idea, how to fix this, please contribute it to the issue https://github.com/AndreasFaust/react-raster/issues/12.